 Share your newly found information with your friends and family… or anyone for that matter, if you hear of their plans on riding elephants abroad.

-Guests are welcome to come visit the park, with their donations and entry fees going entirely back into the foundation to help rescue more elephants, and continue to expand their nature grounds.
+Guests are welcome to come to visit the park, with their donations and entry fees going entirely back into the foundation to help rescue more elephants and continue to expand their nature grounds.